luaxon/AppInnovation/Walkthrough Guide/03 Web API/01 App Service/README.md

 ## 2. Deploy your apps to App Service

 Azure App Service has many options for how to deploy our code.
 These include continuous integration, which can link to Visual Studio Team Services or GitHub.
-We could also use FTP to upload the project, but we're not animals, so we won't.
+We could also use FTP to upload the project, but we like to make things easy, so we won't.

 The good news is: The full ASP.NET Core WebAPI code for the backend logic is already written for us and is located in the `Backend/Monolithic` folder of the workshop.
 But before we can upload it to the cloud, we need to **compile** it.

-We can also create a Docker image for it or use the pre-built images, that can find on Docker Hub.
-Just as we discussed in the [previous module](../)!
+We can also create a Docker image for it or use the pre-built images, that you can find on Docker Hub.
+We are not doing this option today.

 <details><summary>Build and deploy a code package</summary><p>